 Polish leader says other nations envy Trump visit to Warsaw

-Poland's leading politician says other European nations are envious that U.S. President Donald Trump is planning to visit Warsaw before a summit in Germany with other world leaders.
-Ruling Law and Justice party leader Jaroslaw Kaczynski singled out Britain as being resentful over Trump's trip next week, alleging U.K. officials were "attacking" Warsaw for arranging the visit.
+Poland's leading politician said Saturday that other European nations are envious that U.S. President Donald Trump is planning to visit Warsaw before a summit in Germany with other world leaders.
+The ruling Law and Justice party leader, Jaroslaw Kaczynski, singled out Britain as being resentful over Trump's brief trip to Poland next week before the Group of 20 summit in Hamburg, Germany.

 Discussions